Comme des Garçons: Where Chaos and Couture Collide

 Is Brain Dead just another streetwear brand?

 Not at all.
-It’s an interdisciplinary design collective that uses clothing as one of many creative platforms.
+Its an interdisciplinary design collective that uses clothing as one of many creative platforms.

 Where can I get a Brain Dead Hoodie?